Battle of Big Bethel: Union holds, reinforces Fort Monroe

 Colonel Dimick refused to surrender the fort and the small and poorly equipped Virginia (soon to be Confederate) militia forces in the area had no hope of taking the fort by force, especially after April 20, 1861, when the small Union garrison was reinforced by two Massachusetts volunteer regiments within a few days of the Virginia convention voting to secede from the Union on April 17, 1861.
 This important fort provided a base for the blockade of Norfolk, Virginia, and the Chesapeake Bay and for the recovery of southeast Virginia and the Virginia Peninsula for the Union.

 Because Massachusetts militia forces were ready to respond to President Lincoln's call for volunteers, two 90-day regiments, the 3rd Massachusetts Militia commanded by Colonel David W. Wardrop and the 4th Massachusetts Militia commanded by Colonel Abner B. Packard, were able to reinforce Fort Monroe's garrison of 415 regulars within five days of the President's call.
 The 4th Massachusetts was the first to arrive.
 These reinforcements helped ensure that this strong point and base of operations would be fully prepared for defense and saved for the Union.
 On May 13, 1861, the 1st Regiment, Vermont Volunteer Infantry, under Colonel J. Wolcott Phelps joined the garrison and several other volunteer regiments from New York soon followed.

 On May 14, 1861, while Colonel Dimick was still in command of the garrison, he seized a well just outside the fort in what was then Elizabeth City County because the fort did not have enough water even for its original small garrison.
 His forces also occupied the Mill Creek Bridge, which was needed for access to the peninsula from the fort and the nearby Clark farm.
 The fort soon could not hold all of the arriving reinforcements so Union forces established Camp Troy, soon renamed Camp Hamilton in honor of an aide to General-in-Chief Winfield Scott, on the Segar farm on the Hampton side of Mill Creek, within range of the guns of Fort Monroe.

 Butler takes command, expands Union bridgehead

 While Colonel Dimick remained in command of the 415 regular army soldiers, Volunteer Major General Benjamin F. Butler of Massachusetts took command of Fort Monroe and the entire garrison on May 23, 1861.
-With continuing reinforcements, Butler could not only retain the Union hold on Fort Monroe but support the Union blockade of Chesapeake Bay, move up the Peninsula, and threaten to retake Norfolk, Virginia, and other locations on the south side of Hampton Roads from the Confederates.
+With continuing reinforcements, Butler could not only retain the Union hold on Fort Monroe but support the Union blockade of the Chesapeake Bay, move up the Peninsula, and threaten to retake Norfolk, Virginia, and other locations on the south side of Hampton Roads from the Confederates.